barun-saha/kodeagent/README.md

         print_response(response)
 ```

 That's it!
 Your agent should start solving the task and keep streaming the updates.
+For more examples, including how to provide files as inputs, see the [kodeagent.py](kodeagent.py) module.

 **Early-stage multi-agent capability** is available.
 Create multiple agents and associate them with a supervisor, like this:
 ```python